oamg/rhc-worker-script/README.md

 6. Sends the stdout wrapped in JSON back to rhcd

-Then rhcd sends the message to upload service (with data from worker) in order to show the results in Insights UI - our setup for local development simulates the upload with minio storage.
+Then rhcd sends the message to upload service (with data from worker) in order to show the results in Red Hat Lightspeed UI - our setup for local development simulates the upload with minio storage.

 ## FAQ